 - Think of it as annoying and something that brings you yet more work, delete the email with the nomination and stop the chain.

-- It does`t look like there are one specific set of rules to this “award”, the rules seem to have been changed a lot over the years.
+- It doesn’t look like there is one specific set of rules to this “award”, the rules seem to have been changed a lot over the years.